hoopes-j/CfD_installation/docs/setup/installation_procedure.md

 ## Device Setup

-The first thing that should be done is to set up the sensors.
+**Step 1** - The first thing that should be done is to set up the sensors.

 Inside the packing materials, I’ve included a white mount for each sensor.
 The side of the casing acts like a latch, you can open it up and place the sensor cable inside so that the sensor sticks out the top (I believe Estefania has a video of me doing this)

 The back of the casing has 3M adhesive backing - but be careful where you stick them, the adhesive is very strong…

-Then, connect the sensor cables to the device connectors.
-Consult [cable section] on how to do this.
+**Step 2** - Then, connect the sensor cables to the device connectors.
+Consult the [cable section](#sensor-connections) on how to do this.
+It is very important that the cable colors are matched to the right devices, otherwise the sensors will not work

-The last step is connect the device to a power source, via the [USB port].
+**Step 3** - The last step is connect the device to a power source, via the [USB port](#usb-port).
 When the installation is left to run, this should be plugged in to the power brick.
 However, before leaving the installation running, there is some quick configuration that must be done, which requires the device to be plugged into a computer.
 This **MUST** be done before the installation will run.
 Read on in the next section…